Construction of California High-Speed Rail: Fresno to Tulare/Kern (CP 2-3)

 Construction Package 2-3 (CP 2-3) comprises 65 mile from East American Avenue, south of Fresno, to 1 mile north of the Tulare/Kern county border.
 It includes approximately 36 grade separations, viaducts, underpasses, and overpasses.
 The contractor is the joint venture of Dragados/Flatiron (DF), with whom the design–build contract was signed June 10, 2015.
 A Notice to Proceed was given on July 25, 2015, and groundbreaking took place in August 2018.

-As of April 2025, out of 48 structures, 23 were complete, 21 were under construction, and 4 had not yet begun construction; out of 65 miles of guideway, 37 were complete, 16 were under construction, and 12 had not yet begun construction.

-Substantial completion is expected by the end of 2026.